Isan language

-The Lao language in Thailand was preserved due to the Isan region's large population, mountains that separated the region from the rest of the country, a conservative culture and ethnic appreciation of their local traditions.
+The Lao language in Thailand was preserved due to the Isan region's large population, mountains that separated the region from the rest of the country, a conservative culture and ethnic appreciation of local traditions.
 The language was officially banned from being referred to as the Lao language in official Thai documents at the turn of the 20th century.
-Assimilatory laws of the 1930s that promoted Thai nationalism, Central Thai culture and mandatory use of Standard Thai led to the region's inhabitants largely being bilingual and viewing themselves as Thai citizens and began a diglossic situation.
-Standard Thai is the sole language of education, government, national media, public announcements, official notices and public writing, and even gatherings of all Isan people, if done in an official or public context, are compelled to be in Thai, reserving Isan as the language of the home, agrarian economy and provincial life.
+Assimilatory laws of the 1930s that promoted Thai nationalism, Central Thai culture and mandatory use of Standard Thai led to a diglossic situation with the region's inhabitants largely being bilingual and viewing themselves as Thai citizens.
+Isan is reserved as the language of the home, agrarian economy and provincial life.
 The Tai Noi script was also banned, thus making Isan a spoken language, although an ad hoc system of using Thai script and spelling of cognate words is used in informal communication.

-Isan is also a more agricultural area and one of the poorest, least developed regions of Thailand, with many Isan people having little education often leaving for Bangkok or other cities and even abroad for work, often employed as laborers, domestics, cooks, taxi drivers, construction and other menial jobs.
-Combined with historic open prejudice towards Isan people and their language, this has fueled a negative perception of the language.
+Isan is also one of the poorest, least developed regions of Thailand, with many Isan people having little education, often employed as laborers, domestic workers, cooks, taxi drivers, and in other service jobs.
+Combined with historic open prejudice toward Isan people, this has fueled a negative perception of the language.
 Despite its vigorous usage, since the mid-20th century, the language has been undergoing a slow relexification by Thai or language shift to Thai altogether, threatening the vitality of the language.
-However, with attitudes toward regional cultures becoming more relaxed in the late 20th century onwards, increased research into the language by Thai academics at Isan universities and an ethno-political stance often at odds with Bangkok, some efforts are beginning to take root to help stem the slow disappearance of the language, fostered by a growing awareness and appreciation of local culture, literature and history.
+However, with attitudes toward regional cultures becoming more relaxed in the late 20th century onwards, increased research into the language by Thai academics at Isan universities and an ethno-political stance often at odds with Bangkok, some efforts to help stem the slow disappearance of the language are beginning to take root, fostered by a growing awareness and appreciation of local culture, literature and history.